-Note: While 1320 and 1421 may be taken in either sequence, it is strongly recommended that students take 1320 then 1421 in consecutive semesters/sessions.
-Students wishing to become Biology majors after taking 1320 and/or 1421 must earn a letter grade of "A" or "B" in 1320 and/or 1421.
-Otherwise, 1430 and/or 1431 will be required.
+While they may be taken in either sequence, it is strongly recommended that students take BIO 1320 then 1421 in consecutive semesters/sessions.
+BIO 1320 and 1421 will not meet the requirements for medical or dental schools.
+Students wishing to become Biology majors after taking 1320 and/or 1421 must earn a grade of "B" or higher or BIO 1430 and/or 1431 will be required.